 Project ScopeThe Town of Cary strives to assure that Town services and programs are accessible.
 A majority of the Town facilities have been designed, built, and renovated to comply with federal and state accessibility code requirements.
 However, since some facilities may have barriers that could limit full accessibility, an accessibility consultant was hired in June 2015 to develop the Town's ADA Transition Plan which will enable the Town to remove identified barriers.

 - Facility Audits: Summer 2015 through Spring 2016 (Completed Spring 2016)

 - Open House Public Meeting: Monday, April 25, 2016 from 5:00 to 7:00 pm in the Maple Room, Bond Park Community Center.
-For this meeting, C-Tran Fixed Route can drop you off at the Bond Park Community Center upon request.
-A reminder that any ADA passenger is able to ride at half rate on any pass and C-Tran Door-to-Door registered clients can reserve their trip directly to and from the meeting by calling 919-481-2020, Extension #3.
+For this meeting, GoCary Fixed Route can drop you off at the Bond Park Community Center upon request.
+A reminder that any ADA passenger is able to ride at half rate on any pass and GoCary Door-to-Door registered clients can reserve their trip directly to and from the meeting by calling 919-481-2020, Extension #3.
+(Completed Spring 2016)

 Architect & LEED AP

 Transportation & Facilities Department

 Town of Cary